About the Shared Rural Network

 Northern Ireland

-In Northern Ireland, coverage from all four operators will rise to a minimum of 85%, up from 75%.
-Coverage from at least one operator will increase from 97% to 98% by the end of the programme.
+In Northern Ireland, work on the SRN has now completed.
+Thanks to the programme, coverage from all four operators has risen to 85%, up from 75%.
+Coverage from at least one operator has increased from 97% to 98%.

 Scotland